Paracetamol

 Conclusion

-Paracetamol poisoning in dogs, and especially in cats, is based on the formation of the toxic metabolite NAPQI, which, if detoxification is insufficient, leads to liver cell necrosis, methemoglobinemia, and oxidative stress.
+Paracetamol poisoning in dogs and especially in cats is based on the formation of the toxic metabolite NAPQI, which, if detoxification is insufficient, leads to liver cell necrosis, methemoglobinemia, and oxidative stress.
 Cats are particularly at risk due to their deficient glucuronidation pathway.
 Even small amounts are considered potentially fatal.
-Poisoning constitutes a veterinary emergency and requires immediate intervention.
+Poisoning is a veterinary emergency and requires immediate intervention.

 Symptoms of intoxication